 It is the Board's belief that a diverse workforce provides the Company with a competitive advantage and that the Company's success is the result of the collective quality and experience of its employees.
-The Board has adopted a Diversity Policy which is designed to support the Company's commitment to diversity which includes gender, age, ethnicity and cultural background.
+The Board has adopted a Diversity Policy which is designed to support the Company's commitment to diversity which includes religion, race, ethnicity, language, gender, sexual orientation, disability, age or any other area of potential difference.
+Diversity is about the commitment to equality and treating all individuals with respect.

 The Diversity Policy identifies several strategies to promote diversity including that the Board may set measurable objectives with respect to achieving gender equality.
-These strategies include developing and implementing programs i.e. mentoring and targeted training and development, reviewing succession plans, reviewing recruitment practices, and providing workplace flexibility.
-Given the current size, scale and nature of the Company's operations, the Board has not currently set measurable objectives with respect to gender diversity.
-However, the Board will continue to monitor its position in relation to this as the Company evolves.
+These strategies include developing and implementing programs i.e., mentoring and targeted training and development, reviewing succession plans, reviewing recruitment practices, and providing workplace flexibility.
+With regards to gender diversity the total workforce is approximately evenly split between male and female.
+The Board has set a target with respect to gender diversity for 30% of Non-Executive Directors to be female within 3 years.
+As at the date of this report one of the five Non-Executive Directors is female.